BrendanGasparin/Project-METAL-SNAKE/project-log/log.md

 **Phase 1:** Initiation

-Today I completed the scope statement.
+Today I completed the scope statement, and a template for the risk register.

+This is the last day of the initiation phase and I am already behind schedule, as I haven't finished the business case or even started the project charter.
+I will work my buns off in the next 24 hours to try and catch up.

 I have noticed I am using Obsidian less and less to record document template information and instead opting to simply create the templates in Microsoft Word and Excel.
-If I were to take high-level notes and create the templates at the same time it would take me twice as long and I am strapped for time.
+If I were to take notes in Obsidian and create the templates simultaneously it would take me twice as long and I am too strapped for time.
 I can copy and paste the template information into Obsidian later.

 ### Currently Working On: